 Enter your headline here

-Lufthansa Technik generates profit in the three-digit million range
+Lufthansa Technik realises profit in the three-digit million range

-A Lufthansa airplane flies above the clouds in a clear blue sky.
+A Lufthansa aircraft flies above the clouds in a clear blue sky.

 Rising sales with a simultaneous decline in EBIT

-Lufthansa Technik, a subsidiary of the Lufthansa Group, achieves a profit in the triple-digit million range in the first quarter of 2024.
-The company was already able to achieve such a figure in 2023, making it the global market leader in aircraft maintenance, repair and overhaul (MRO).
+Lufthansa Technik, subsidiary of the Lufthansa Group, achieved in the first quarter of 2024 Profit of a three-digit million amount.
+The company was already able to achieve such an amount in 2023, making it the global market leader in the area of Aircraft maintenance, repair and overhaul (MRO).

-Dr. William Willms, CFO of Lufthansa Technik, emphasizes: "Of course, we are pleased to have earned more than EUR 100 million again in the first quarter of 2024.
-Ultimately, however, it should be noted that our adjusted EBIT fell by 14% compared to the same period last year, despite significant revenue growth."
+Dr William Willms, CFO of Lufthansa Technik, emphasises: „Of course, we are pleased to have earned more than EUR 100 million again in the first quarter of 2024.
+Ultimately, however, it should be noted that our adjusted EBIT fell by 14 % compared to the same period last year, despite significant revenue growth.“

 The aim is to reach the previous year's level for the year as a whole.